Sherefudin-Adem/learnblog/content/posts/constructor.md

 ```
 The new class syntax is just syntactical sugar over the prototype-based model and behind the scenes prototypes are still being used.

 The bottom line is that classes are functions, and functions are objects in JavaScript, extendable using its prototypal inheritance nature.
-That sounds confusing, but it gives the language a lot of flexibility (and pains perhaps).
+That sounds confusing, but it gives the language a lot of flexibility.

 ## Object Composition
 A common composition pattern in JavaScript is using object composition.
 It combines the power of objects and functional programming.
 For the example above, imagine an animal has the ability to eat and fly.
 In hierarchy, that could mean to have an Animal and FlyingAnimal.
 And if we add more and more animals, that hierarchy could become a bit messy, since abilities are shared between animals.